Weather

 weather cirrus & Weaver's Needle, Superstition Wilderness |

-amplifies the sun's heat and UV, making exposed surfaces (including
+the sun's heat and UV, making exposed surfaces (including skin and

-is adequate fluid and electrolyte replacement to insure that beneficial
+in such conditions is adequate fluid and electrolyte replacement to

-sweating continues to occur.
-In addition, find shade from time
+insure that beneficial sweating continues to occur.
+In addition, find

-to time, wherever possible, and wear a wide-brimmed hat and long
+shade from time to time, wherever possible, and wear a wide-brimmed

-sleeves to minimize exposure when the sun is highest.
-See the
+hat and long sleeves to minimize exposure when the sun is highest.

 |